 Once you’ve chosen your niche(s), launched a website and/or blog, are continuing to market yourself in your niche(s), have built a portfolio, are in the process of perfecting your pitch and are totally clued up when it comes to how to become a blog writer and blog for a living, its time to go find those gigs, buddy!

 (Phewf – I told you freelancing was hard work!
 But it’ll all be worth it in the end, I promise.)

 If you’re new to being a freelance blog writer, you probably don’t know where on earth to find gigs.
 But luckily for you, I wrote a whole blog post on it here.

 To summarise, you can use freelance marketplaces like Upwork and Freelancer purely to get your foot in the door and start building a portfolio.
 You can also apply for specific jobs through freelance job boards like ProBlogger, BloggingPro and Freelance Writing Gigs, send cold emails to relevant businesses and publication in your niche(s) and use social media to spread the word about your blogging business.

 Oh, and don’t forget to network offline too.
 You never know what could come from a five-minute conversation with a friend, family member, acquaintance or even a stranger.
 True story.

 How to Become a Blog Writer

 It can be super challenging to figure out how to become a blog writer and blog for a living.
-Whether you’re at the very start of your freelance blogging career or have already completed some of these steps, make sure you keep hustlin’!
+Whether you’re at the very start of your freelance writing career or have already completed some of these steps, make sure you keep hustlin’!

 Having said that, if you’re serious about it, then there’s no reason why you can’t succeed.
 After all, you can do anything of your choosing if you put your mind to it.
-And, trust me, once your business starts thriving, being a freelance blogger is undoubtedly the best job in the world.
+And, trust me, once your business starts thriving, being a freelance writer is undoubtedly the best job in the world.